 But it was not out of nowhere.
 It was out of Somewhere, and that somewhere is the slick, focused, calculated, vulturish world of big-time fund solicitation.
-Joan Kroc, who had brain cancer and would die within the year, was courted by the Elegant Men at the Top of NPR.
+Joan Kroc, who would die within the year, was courted by the Elegant Men at the Top of NPR.
 She was expertly groomed to give, and then to give more.
 She was wined and dined.
 She was fed a storybook version of NPR's ideals and financial rectitude.
 She was given reassurances that died right along with her.

 The whole affair unfolded after Mrs. Kroc sent a $5 million donation to her local public radio station, KPBS, in San Diego.
-Stephanie Bergsma, associate general manager at KPBS radio, dutifully called the top brass at NPR and said, "there seems to be some big money here, guys."
+Stephanie Bergsma, associate general manager at KPBS radio, dutifully called the top brass at NPR and essentially said, "there seems to be some big money here, guys."

 Klose, a former foreign correspondent, "spoke passionately about journalism," the Times was told.

 Klose "was on a scouting mission," says Richard Starmann, described as Kroc's friend and advisor.
 But not a Boy Scouting mission, which might have required more honor and less salivation.